rmadulka/checkers-app/docs/DesignDoc.md

 a force jump move are available, respectively.

-![The WebCheckers Web Interface KingJumpMoveValidationStateChart](KingJumpMoveValidationStateChart.png)
+![The WebCheckers Web Interface KingJumpMoveValidationStateChart](KingJumpMoveValidationStateChart.png) The KingJumpMoveValidation() Statechart demonstrates how the method processes on determining whether or not the current move is a valid King Jump Move.
+It initially is called by MoveProcessor and then the current move is retrieved and analyzed.
+The variable "one" is based off of the piece color, in which it is either 1 if its red or -1 if the piece is white.
+This is due to the fact that red and white players moves are inverted compared to one another as they start on different sides of the board.
+Then our the KingJumpValidation() method proceeds to check for a backwards right jump and then a backwards left jump, returning true if the conditions pass or false if neither pass.
 > _Provide a summary of the Application tier of your architecture.
 This
 > section will follow the same instructions that are given for the UI
 > Tier above._